 - g.
-A Crisis Plan to support the exceptional behavioral or medical needs; and - h.
+A Crisis Plan to support the exceptional behavioral or medical needs; - h.
 There is documented evidence of a clinical assessment and validation of behavior support needs.
 The clinical assessment is based on HRST & SIS eligibility criteria.
-E.g., HRST score of 4 on Item Q for 1:1 staffing; SIS score of seven (7) or higher for behavior support. - 8.
+E.g., HRST score of 4 on Item Q for 1:1 staffing; SIS score of seven (7) or higher for behavior support; and - i.
+There is at a minimum quarterly documentation by contracted behavioral consultants to verify implementation of the enhanced supports services and the efficacy of the BSP/Safety Plan.
+The documentation includes at a minimum the summarization and analyzes of the behavioral data collected, the effectiveness of the additional direct 1:1 staffing supports at various settings and training of replacement behaviors. - 8.
 Providers must have processes in place to implement crisis intervention as needed.
 The staff must be trained to respond to a crisis situation that occurs at the service site and have an agency's crisis plan, that at a minimum addresses: - a.
 Approved interventions to be utilized by staff; - b.
 Availability of additional resources to assist in diffusing the crisis; - c.
 If the acute crisis presents a substantial risk of imminent harm to self and others, that community based crisis services to include the Georgia Crisis Response System(GCRS) serves as an alternative to emergency room care, calling 911, institutional placement, and/or law enforcement involvement (including incarceration) is implemented; - d.
 Protocols to access community-based crisis services to include the Georgia Crisis Response System must be included in agency's policy and procedures with staff trained to implement this protocol; and - e.
 Notification process by Direct Support Staff that includes informing the designated on-call management staff and/or Director. - 9.
 All organizations must have the capacity to address individual's behavioral needs.
 If the cause of the challenging behavior cannot be determined or satisfactorily addressed by the provider, there should be evidence of consultation with an outside professional who is licensed or qualified through education, supervised training and experience to address the behavior needs of the Individual.
 Those authoring such plans should minimally meet professional criteria as a Psychologist, Behavioral Specialist or a Board Certified Behavior Analyst (Refer to Professional Designations, Section G. for professional qualifications). - 10.
 If the need for behavior supports is identified, the individual or guardian is given a choice to select the qualified person to develop the PBSP and/or Safety plan.